Group Dynamics: How to Form Strong Software Development Team from New Hires

 This statistics proves that keeping motivation up is critical to both in-house and outsourced team performance.
-If team motivation is not looked after given, it may become the biggest obstacle decreasing delivery speed and quality of the work done.
+If team motivation is not looked after given, it may become the biggest obstacle decreasing delivery speed and quality.

 Another challenge to successful teamwork is to attract professionals who can complement each other’s efforts rather than compete.
 Otherwise, employing A-players alone, as Steve Jobs once advised, may lead to ongoing conflicts.
 The list of other obstacles can be a long one, but we would rather shed the light on how to achieve good teamwork.